IBM/aspera-cli/docs/README.erb.md

 A `link` is the equivalent of a symbolic link on a file system: it points to another folder (not file).

 Listing a link (in terminal position of path) will information on the link itself, not the content of the folder it points to.
-To list the target folder content, add a `/` a the end of the path.
+To list the target folder content, add a `/` at the end of the path.

 Example: